Sister Maripat Donovan

 In 1993, Maripat created Late Nite Catechism with her writing partner, Vicki Quade.
 She also originated the role of Sister in Late Nite Catechism and has been the star of virtually every production in the United States, London, Dublin and in Toronto.

-Now watch “Sister's Easter Catechism: Will My Bunny Go To Heaven?” — as she answers the time worn question, “Why isn't Easter the same every year like ?”
-Sister answers about pet heaven and the significance of those adorable baby chicks… and of course those yummy Easter Peeps!
+Now watch “Sister’s Easter Catechism: Will My Bunny Go To Heaven?” — as she answers the time worn question, “Why isn’t Easter the same day every year like Christmas?”
+Sister answers questions about pet heaven and the significance of those adorable baby chicks… and of course those yummy Easter Peeps!

 ~~~~~~~